The Science Museum

 “Art and science really do collide, with spectacular results.”

-Video in the Collider exhibition is used to deliver a theatrical storytelling experience for the visitor and to augment the wider exhibition environment.
+Video in the Collider exhibition was used to deliver a theatrical storytelling experience for the visitor and to augment the wider exhibition environment.

-The exhibition has a narrative journey from the lecture hall of CERN (Conseil Européen pour la Recherche Nucléaire) down into the LHC (Large Hadron Collider) and the particle detectors that surround it.
-This journey begins by announcing the discovery of the Higgs Boson with a video displayed on a 13m wide, 3m high curved screen.
-Using such a large curved screen envelops the audience in the experience by filling their peripheral vision with images from around CERN.
+The narrative journey of the exhibition took visitors from the lecture hall of CERN (Conseil Européen pour la Recherche Nucléaire) right down into the LHC (Large Hadron Collider) and the particle detectors that surround it.
+The journey began by announcing the discovery of the Higgs Boson particle with a video displayed on a 13m wide, 3m high curved screen.
+This huge, curved screen enveloped the audience in the experience, filling their peripheral vision with images taken from around CERN.

-Next you come to one of the highlights of the exhibition, the Particle Collision.
-This was our largest design challenge: how do you visualise something you can’t actually see and scientists themselves can only see through graphs of electromagnetic activity?
-After visiting CERN three times, talking to scientists and collaborating with NRS we arrived at a 3 minute journey, presented on a circular screen, 7m in diameter with 270º of projection that put the viewer in the centre.
+Visitors then came to one of the highlights of the exhibition, the particle collision video.
+Creating this was our biggest design challenge.
+We had to create a visual spectacle of something you can’t actually see and which expert scientists use graphs of electromagnetic activity to visualise.
+After visiting CERN three times, talking to scientists and collaborating with NRS we eventually devised a three minute video-journey.
+This was presented on a circular screen, seven metres in diameter, with 270 degrees of projection wrapping around the viewer, holding them in the centre, while the action unfolded all around them.

 Creative Direction: Finn Ross